Judge Reinhold: Return to supporting roles

 He had supporting roles in Rosalie Goes Shopping (1989) and Daddy's Dyin': Who's Got the Will?
-(1990) and the lead in Enid Is Sleeping (1991) and Zandalee (1991).
+(1990), and the lead in Enid Is Sleeping (1991) and Zandalee (1991), which he also produced.

 Reinhold starred in the Canadian hard rock band Harem Scarem's 1992 music video "Honestly" as the male love interest.
 In 1994, Reinhold appeared in Beverly Hills Cop III and The Santa Clause.
 He reprised the latter role of Dr. Neal Miller in The Santa Clause 2 (2002) and The Santa Clause 3: The Escape Clause (2006).

 Later career

 Reinhold was nominated for an Emmy for a role on Seinfeld in which he played the "close talker" who develops an obsession with Jerry's parents.
 He can also be seen in Steven Spielberg's epic miniseries Into the West and replaced Charles Grodin in two direct-to-video movies in the Beethoven film series.

 Reinhold appeared in the 2008 political satire Swing Vote.

-In September 2022, it was confirmed Reinhold would reprise his role as Detective Billy Rosewood in the upcoming Beverly Hills Cop: Axel Foley.
+In September 2022, Reinhold reprised his role as Detective Billy Rosewood in Beverly Hills Cop: Axel F.